 In order to complete the FAFSA, you will need to answer questions about your finances and the finances of your parents (unless you’re considered independent).
 Your answers will be used to determine how much and what type of financial aid you are offered.

 The best forms of financial aid are grants and scholarships, since these do not have to be repaid.

 The state of Oklahoma provides a number of grant and scholarship programs to help supplement federal aid for its residents.
 Here are some of the programs available to Oklahomans:

-- Oklahoma Tuition Aid Grant (OTAG) – Need-based aid
+- Oklahoma Tuition Aid Grant (OTAG) – Need-based aid at eligible schools

 - Oklahoma Tuition Equalization Grant (OTEG) – Need-based aid at eligible schools; Family income must be $50,000 or less